darioielardi/twirk/docs/curl.md

 {"inches": 10}
 ```

-The JSON response from Twirp would look something like this:
+The JSON response from twirk would look something like this:

 ```json
 {"inches":1, "color":"black", "name":"bowler"}